tgrothe/java-file-renamer/README.md

-# java-template
+# java-file-renamer

-Template repository for Java
+A simple Java program that renames all files in a directory to a specified name.